amarriner/House/README.md

 http://awbw.amarriner.com/terraria/House.zip

 CHANGELOG
+0.3.5
+Disallows liquid flow from within a house (can still flow in from outside!)

 0.3.4
 Moved locks to be on a per house basis rather than every house for a player Changed the way houses being made are stored by the plugin to attempt to avoid invalid houses being created